 - 8.40 Carleton Clinic is situated to the south east of the City.
 Part of the existing site is considered to be surplus to requirements and a longer term development strategy is required.
 The area has seen an influx of new residential property but support services and facilities have not been developed.
 A mixed use scheme may be appropriate for this site concentrating on re-use of the existing built form. - 8.41 The redevelopment of Garlands hospital site and adjacent land for residential use has also led to a number of minor roads being used to relieve additional traffic pressures.
-Any proposals for redevelopment of the Carleton Clinic site must take into account traffic flows and impact on the local network through production of a transport assessment. - 3.7 An extract from the Proposals Map is provided at drawing no. 4491/406A.
+Any proposals for redevelopment of the Carleton Clinic site must take into account traffic flows and impact on the local network through production of a transport assessment. - 3.4 An extract from the Proposals Map is provided at drawing no. 4491/406A.

-3.8 Depending on the land use proposed, new development proposals may also need to demonstrate compliance with other relevant policies of the plan e.g.
+3.5 Depending on the land use proposed, new development proposals may also need to demonstrate compliance with other relevant policies of the plan e.g.

 CP 3 Trees and hedges on development sites

 CP 5 Design

 CP 9 Development, energy conservation and efficiency

 CP 10 Sustainable drainage systems

 CP 12 Foul and surface water sewerage and sewage treatment

 CP 13 Pollution

 CP 14 Waste minimisation and the recycling of waste

 CP 15 Accessibility, mobility and inclusion

 CP 16 Public transport, pedestrians and cyclists

 CP 17 Planning out crime

 H 4 Residential development on previously developed land and

 phasing of development

 H 5 Affordable housing

 H 8 Conversion of existing premises

 H 16 Residential land allocations

 LE 8 Archaeology on other sites

+LE10 Archeological Field Evaluation

 LC 4 Children's play and recreation areas

 LC 15 Percent for art

 IM 1 Planning obligations

 with reference to policy H5, affordable housing provision should consider the inclusion of social rented accomodation within the tenure mix and not only discounted sale.
+Consideration should also be given to the 'Designing Out Crime' Supplementary Planning Document (November 2009) to ensure that opportunites for minimising crime and antisocial behaviour are given due regard in the design process.